ocadotechnology/newrelic-alerts-configurator/README.md

 # NewRelic Alerts Configurator

-NewRelic Alerts Configurator can be used for configuration of NewRelic alerts for your application.
+NewRelic Alerts Configurator can be used to configure NewRelic alerts for your application.
 Instead of defining alerts through UI you can define them in code.
-It allows you to automatize alerts configuration, easily recover them in case of wipeout and have full history of changes in your version control system.
+It allows you to automatize alerts configuration, easily recover them in case of wipe out and have full history of changes in your version control system.

 ![](images/new_relic_library_diagram.png)

 ## How to use NewRelic Alerts Configurator

-First step is to obtain API key for given NewRelic account and then create configuration like this:
+First step is to obtain API key for given NewRelic account.
+Then You can create configuration.
+In example:

 ```java
 // Create alert condition